11 Numbers and dates

 11.3 Times of day

 The formulation of times of day is a matter of editorial style, and different forms are more or less appropriate to particular contexts.
-It is customary to use words, without hyphens, to refer to whole hours and to fractions of an hour:
+It is customary to use words, and no hyphens, with reference to whole hours and to fractions of an hour:

 half past four